 MSc Reproduction and Development

-This innovative distance-learning programme delivers a comprehensive study of human reproduction, pregnancy and fetal development, alongside essential skills training in laboratory research and scientific method.
+This innovative blended learning programme delivers a comprehensive study of human reproduction, pregnancy and fetal development, alongside essential skills training in laboratory research and scientific method.
+This programme is delivered mostly via distance learning, with a short period of time in Bristol (up to 3 weeks per year).

-This programme combines online distance-learning with two intensive face-to-face workshops in Bristol per year.
+The programme consists of two intensive teaching workshops per year - one workshop online/distance-learning (usually in September/October) and one workshop face-to-face in Bristol (usually March).
 Workshops incorporate lectures, research seminars and an overview of the laboratory methodologies and clinical practices associated with this exciting specialism.

 Our students are clinicians, scientists and researchers embarking on a range of careers in reproductive medicine and fetal development.